pgEdge/pgedge-helm/docs/usage/adding_nodes.md

     This will ensure that all nodes remain aligned during the update, and replication can continue successfully once you resume writes.

-## Adding a node via CNPG bootstrap
+## Adding a node via CloudNativePG bootstrap

 As an alternative approach to adding a node, you can also bootstrap the new node using CloudNativePG's [Bootstrap from another cluster](https://cloudnative-pg.io/documentation/1.27/bootstrap/#bootstrap-from-another-cluster) capability